B2B LinkedIn Content Strategy: Brand-Centric Authority First Framework

 Solution:

-• When sharing links to your website, use UTM parameters to track how much traffic or conversions are coming from LinkedIn.
+• Use UTM Parameters: When sharing links to your website, use UTM parameters to track how much traffic or conversions are coming from LinkedIn.
 Google Analytics can then show you the effectiveness of your LinkedIn content in driving website traffic or leads.

-• Look at metrics that reflect long-term success, such as follower growth, speaking opportunities, or media mentions.
+• Track Long-Term Growth: Look at metrics that reflect long-term success, such as follower growth, speaking opportunities, or media mentions.
 While these may not immediately translate into revenue, they are indicators of increasing influence and authority, which will eventually lead to business growth.

 Pro Tip: Don’t focus solely on short-term metrics.
 Building authority and generating leads on LinkedIn takes time.
 Look for long-term trends in your analytics, such as an increase in qualified leads, media mentions, or invitations to speak at events.